fstark/macflim/README.md

 ## How do I play flims on my Mac?

 Head to http://www.macflim.com/macflim2 to download the standalone player.
-Alternatively, if you want to have the source code, the 'MacFlim Source Code.dsk' file is a disk image, containing a working System 6.0.8 and the MacFlim 2 player source code and binary, and a THINK 5 development environment.
+Alternatively, if you want to have the latest version and the source code, the 'MacFlim Source Code.dsk' file is a disk image, containing a working System 6.0.8, the MacFlim source code and binaries, and a THINK 5 development environment.

 ## Ok, how do I compile the encoder?